-Table 7: Self-Control Factor Descriptive Profile Variables Statements Std.
-Deviations Mean Score Overall Mean Impulse Control I tend to get involved in things I later wish I could get out off 1.766 4.82 3.93 I tend to change my mind frequently.
-1.777 3.04 Stress Management Others admire me for being relaxed.
-1.660 4.14 On the whole, I'm able to deal with stress.
-1.603 3.51 3.83 Concisely Emotion Regulation I usually find it difficult to regulate my emotions.
-1.599 1.599 2.85 I'm usually able to find ways to control my emotions when I want to 1.655 2.51 2.00
+Variables Statements Standard Deviations Mean Score Overall Mean Impulse control I tend to get involved in things I later wish I could get out off.
+1.766 4.82 3.93 I tend to change my mind frequently.
+1.777 3.04 Stress Others admire me for being relaxed.
+1.660 4.14 3.83 management On the whole, I am able to deal with stress.
+1.603 3.51 Concisely emotion I usually find it difficult to regulate my emotions.
+1.599 2.85 2.68 regulation I am usually able to find ways to control my emotions when I want to.
+1.655 2.51

-Emotional Intelligence: Emotionality Factors
+Emotional intelligence: Emotionality factors

 The emotionality factor describes how much capacity we have to perceive and express emotions and how we develop and build relationships with others.
-There are four (4) variables in this factor, which are empathy, emotion perception, emotion expression, and relationships.
-Each variable has provided statements that relate to the traits of the variables.
-The relationship is measuring one's relationships, including close friends, partners, and family, and how to maintain relationships with others.
+There are four variables in this factor, which are empathy, emotion perception, emotion expression and relationships.
+Each variable has provided statements that relate to the traits of the respective variables.
+The relationship is measuring one's relationships, including close friends, partners and family and how to maintain relationships with others.
 The results of the emotionality analysis are summarised in Table 8.
 The results are interesting to justify whether construction players have emotional-related skills or not.
 Firstly, relationships could be valued by attitudes in many ways, such as having priority in relationships with people and some of their thoughts that jobs were their main priority.
-'Those close to me often complain that I don't treat them right' has a high mean of about 4.52, while most respondents agreed that their relationships were not too good.
-The second statement, 'I find it difficult to bond well even with those close to me', brings the overall mean to 4.35.
+"Those close to me often complain that I do not treat them right" has a high mean of about 4.52, while most respondents agreed that their relationships were not too good.
+The second statement, "I find it difficult to bond well even with those close to me", brings the overall mean to 4.35.
 This happens when you are not interested in relationships or might not be particularly skilled at relationship building.